Unidata/science-gateway/vms/science-gateway/readme.md

 <a id="h:49CACBE8"></a>

-# Create a Webserver VM on Jetstream
+# Create a Science Gateway VM on Jetstream

 <a id="h:593C3161"></a>

-## Create a WWW VM on Jetstream
+## Create a Science Gateway VM on Jetstream

 Create an `m1.small` VM with the [Jetstream OpenStack API](https://github.com/Unidata/xsede-jetstream/blob/master/openstack/readme.md).
-Work with Unidata system administrator staff to have this VM's IP address resolve to `jupyter.unidata.ucar.edu`.
+Work with Unidata system administrator staff to have this VM's IP address resolve to `science-gateway.unidata.ucar.edu`.

 <a id="h:1EA54D54"></a>